Torvegade 28: Architecture

 The red-painted former warehouse next to the corner building in Wildersgade is three storeys tall and three bays wide.
 The plastered facade is painted red with a white dentillated cornice and white-oainted windows.
 The red tile roof features two small dormer windows.
 A flat-arched gateway in the left-hand side of the building opens to the central courtyard.
 A four-bay side wing projects from the rear side of the building along the south side of the courtyard and is followed by a short rear wing.
 The side wing features two tall gabled wall dormers with pulley beams.
 All the facades towards the courtyard are plastered in an iron vitriol yellow colour.
 The rear side of the rear wing faces a larger courtyard shared by the adjacent buildings in Torvegade.

 Today

 The property is owned by E/F Wildersgade 26 Og Torvegade 28.
 The two buildings were both refurbished in the late 1990s.
-The former waregouse was in this connection converted into two condominiums.
+The former warehouse was in this connection converted into two condominiums.
 The corner building contains two shops on the ground floor and a single condominium on each of the upper floors.